Andorbal/andorbal.github.io/_posts/2015-06-26-aspnet-on-linux-03-project.markdown

 If you want to see this working, run the following command:

 {% highlight bash %}
-$ nodemon --exec 'k kestrel' --ext cs
+$ nodemon --exec 'dnx . kestrel' --ext cs
 {% endhighlight %}

 This starts nodemon.
 It will run the script `k kestrel` and restart this script when any `*.cs` file changes.

 Navigate to 'http://localhost:5004' and you should see the default asp.net site like before.
 Now edit `Controllers/HomeController.cs` and change the value of "Name" on line 17 to something else.
 When you save the file, you should see the server restarting in your terminal.
 When it finishes, refresh your browser and you should see your changes.

-There is a project called [kmon](https://github.com/henriksen/kmon) that is a little simpler to use from the command line, but nodemon is easier to use from gulp.

 [Gulp](http://gulpjs.com/) is a simple but powerful task runner built in javascript.
 We're going to make use of it to pre-process SASS files, merge css and js files into single resources, and run our development server.
 We're going to install quite a few plugins that will make our lives easier.